Do you know that feeling when you hear what’s meant to be a compliment from someone, but there’s something wrong with it?

 So, instead of: “What you said is offensive to Black people.”, say: “What you said made me feel uncomfortable.”

-This way, you’ll avoid the so-called savior complex — helping others in a self-serving manner that perpetuates racial bias and narratives of White supremacy.
+This way, you’ll avoid the so-called savior complex — helping others in a self-serving manner that perpetuates racial bias and narratives of White superiority.

 Tip #3: Reach out to your coworker who experienced microaggression